 Creative briefs are also very helpful when you are doing more project- or campaign-oriented planning.

 So which document are you being asked to create?
-Who knows!
-Talk about the contents of this post with others and decide what you need to work on together.
+Who knows! hat’s why it’s worth having a conversation before you start building anything.
+Talk through the options above, decide what your colleagues actually need, and agree on what you’re creating together.
 This communications plan decision tree could help too.